-At the end of 18th century in England, Mr. Cavendish and Mr. Priestly found a relationship between volumes of reacting gases combining to produce X. This finding was later confirmed in 1808 by a French Chemist Mr. Joseph Gay-Lussac.
+At the end of 18th century in England, Mr. Cavendish and Mr. Priestly found a relationship between volumes of reacting gases combining to produce X. This finding was later confirmed in 1808 by a French chemist Mr.

+Joseph Gay-Lussac.
 They had found that to form X, the volume of gas A used was always 2 times than that of gas B used, at the same temperature and pressure.
+In 1800s, Mr. Anthony Carlisle and Mr. William Nicholson had also found the volume ratio of A and B gases obtained from electrolysis of liquid X to be about 2:1.

 Also, X could be liquid or gas, depending on the temperature and pressure.
 When 2 L of A combined with 1 L of B at high temperatures, 2 L of gaseous X was obtained at the same (high) temperature.